Find purpose and connect with your peers

 Learn about all our Peer Mentors

-Off-campus Peer Mentors are upper-division Fulton students that help build a Fulton Schools identity and connection with freshmen who don’t live on campus.
-They share knowledge about Fulton Engineering resources, services and events and serve as a friendly person who students can recognize as a mentor and leader.
+Peer mentors are upper-division Fulton students who live and work in the Fulton Schools Residential Communities at the Tempe and Polytechnic campus locations, or commute to campus.
+Peer Mentors help build a Fulton Schools identity and connection with students, share knowledge about Fulton resources, services and events, and serve as a friendly person who students can recognize as a mentor and leader.

 Calling all first-year engineering students!
 Your journey begins here, and we’ve got an incredible lineup of upcoming events tailored just for you.
 Discover the world of engineering through hands-on workshops, insightful panel discussions, and networking opportunities with seasoned professionals.
 Whether you’re looking to boost your skills, make new friends, or explore the endless possibilities of your field, our events have you covered.
 Stay tuned for a calendar of exciting experiences that will pave the way for your success in the world of engineering!